psychemedia/storytelling-notes/bendigeidfran_branwen_second_branch.md

 And so, they left.
 They made their way to London.
 And there, under the White Hill, they buried the head of the giant Bendigeidfran, Bran the Blessed, the Blessed Crow, facing south to protect the Island of the Mighty against foreign invaders from France.

 And though the story may have been lost to many, in England at least, though not, perhaps, to the Welsh, the memory of it remains.
 In the form of the rooks — the crows — of the Tower of London today.
-WHo will protect England against invasion as long as they are there.
+Who will protect England against invasion as long as they are there.

 And so ends the story, the story of Bran and Branwen, the story of the second branch of the Mabinogion.